27 Traditional Purim Food Ideas for 2026

 6. Poppy Seeds

-Your regular bagel topping takes on a whole new meaning during Purim.
-Poppy seeds are no stranger to sweet and savory food in Central and Eastern Europe.
-These tiny, crunchy seeds are deeply rooted in the Purim food tradition and enjoyed by many.
-One of the theories is that Queen Esther survived on poppy seeds during her fast to save the persecuted Jews.
+These tiny, crunchy seeds are also deeply rooted in the Purim food tradition and enjoyed by many during this period.
+One of the theories for this is that it's thought that Queen Esther survived on poppy seeds during her fast to save the persecuted Jews.

 Gourmet Cooking Classes Near You